ckuelker/quick-guide-en-us/Dev/VCS/Git/github-pull-request.md

 user@host:~$ cd REPOSITORY
 ```

-5. Switch to the master branch (your branch should be diverted from master) and
+5. Switch to the main or master branch (your branch should be redirected from
-look for the other branches, so that your new name do not conflict.
-For
+   the master) and check the other branches so that your new name does not
-example.
+   conflict.
+For example

 ```bash
 user@host:~$ git checkout master